TrenMA/trenma.github.io/_pages/about.md

 ---

-<span style="color:blue"> Short Bio </span>
+<span style="color:blue"> About me </span>
 ======
 ---

 Mathematics (BSc and MEd) from Hanoi National University of Education, Economics (MRes and PhD) from the University of Glasgow, I am a financial economist whose research interests lie in financial econometrics and the applications of machine learning techniques in financial trading and investment.
+I spent 6 years as a Lecturer in Mathematics, and I am now an incoming Assitant Professor in Finance, Risk and Banking at the University of Nottingham.
 {: style="text-align: justify"}

 ---